meetoseh/backend/docs/db/journey_emotions.md

 - `journey_id (integer not null references journeys(id) on delete cascade)`:
   The id of the journey related to the emotion
 - `emotion_id (integer not null references emotions(id) on delete cascade)`:
-  The id of the emotion that the journey solves for
+  The id of the emotion that the journey evokes
 - `creation_hint (text null)`: A JSON object describing how this relation was created.
 One of the following formats:
   `{"type":"manual", "user_sub":"string"}`: Created by the user with the given